 - Because JVM is paused, the response time of your application transactions will degrade.
 Thus it will impact your SLAs and cause poor customer experience.

 In this article, let’s learn about this consecutive full GCs – What is it?
 What causes it?
 How to fix it?

 What is Consecutive full GCs?

 It’s always easier to explain through an example.
 So let’s examine the GC log of a real world application, which suffered from this consecutive full GC problem.
-Below are the graphs generated by GCeasy garbage collection log analysis tool.
+Below are the graphs generated by GCeasy tool by analyzing garbage collection logs.
 Notice the highlighted portion of the first graph.
 You can see the full GCs to be consecutively running (red triangles in the graph indicates full GC).
-In any application’s life cycle, young GC and full GC runs.
-In healthy applications, most of the time young GC runs and very few times full GC runs.
 If full GC runs consecutively, then it’s indicative of a problem.

 Even though full GCs were consecutively running, it wasn’t able to reclaim enough memory.
 You can observe it in the second graph (which shows the reclaimed bytes).
 In this graph you can see the memory reclaimed from these full GCs to be very less.
 It is because most of the objects in memory are in active use, thus JVM isn’t able to reclaim enough memory.

 Consecutive Full GCs are caused because of one single reason: Under allocation of JVM heap size or Under allocation of Perm Gen/metaspace.
 It’s indicative of the fact that application needs more memory than what you have allocated.
 In other words, you are trying to fit in a truck load of objects in a small compact car.
 So JVM has to work very hard to clean-up the created garbage, to fit in to a small compact car, to make room for actively used objects.